SamuelOvuema/Dareyio-pbl/project13.md

 load_balancer_is_required: true
 ```

-The same must work with apache LB, so you can switch it by setting respective environmental variable to true and others to false.
+The same must work with apache LB, so you can switch it by setting respective environmental variables to true and others to false.

 To test this, you can update the inventory for each environment and run Ansible against each environment.

 Congratulations!
-You have learned and practiced how to use the Ansible configuration management tool to prepare the UAT environment for the Tooling web solution.
+You have learned and practised how to use the Ansible configuration management tool to prepare the UAT environment for the Tooling web solution.